PrateekTh/TFS-OTC-Implementation/README.md

 Local setup involves:

 1. Downloading OTC/Compiling it from the main repository.
-   - Here, I compiled the latest version from the GitHub repository.
+   - Here, I compiled the latest version from the [GitHub repository](https://github.com/edubart/otclient).
 (Windows)
 2. Setting up the `things` folder, with a desired version of spr and dat files.
-   - I have used the data files for version 10.98, though OTC supports most versions (except more recent ones)
+   - I used the data files for version 10.98, though OTC supports most versions (except more recent ones)
 3. Login to the account and select the desired character
    - Must be done after creating it via the ZNote website hosted on Uniform Server
 4. Add/Use any additional tools if required.